JPEG vs RAW: Which photo format is best for construction timelapse?

-Just like with all photography, making the decision to shoot RAW or JPEG will come down to your project’s specific needs.
+Just like with all photography, making the decision to shoot RAW, JPEG, or both, will come down to your project’s specific needs.

-PART 1: Why you should shoot JPEG for long-term timelapse
+PART 1: Why shoot JPEG for construction timelapse?

 Here are some reasons you should consider shooting JPEG for your long-term timelapse projects.

-1. Save money: Smaller file size saves on data costs
+1. Save money: Smaller files save on data

 The first advantage of shooting JPEG is that they are more highly compressed than RAW images.